graemerocher/presentation-gorm-data-services/GORM Data Services.md

 # Optimized Writes

-- Use batch update/delete queries is more efficient!
+- Using batch update/delete queries is more efficient!

 ```groovy
 @Service(Product)